Canada Child Benefit: Enactment of the CCTB (1998)

-Benefits under the CCTB are increased to provide up to $1,625 for the first child and $1,425 for each additional child (this level of benefits applies to family with income up to $20,921).
+Benefits under the CCTB are increased to provide up to $1,625 for the first child and $1,425 for each additional child.
+(Note: This level of benefits applies to family with income up to $20,921.)

 The 1999 Canadian federal budget increased the NCB supplement by $350 ($180 in July 1999, $170 in July 2000) and the income level where the base benefit starts to phase out and the NCB supplement fully phases out increased from $25,921 to $29,590 by July 2000.

 The reform is part of a proposed National Child Benefit (NCB) System based on collaboration between federal, provincial and territorial governments whereas the federal government strengthen the federal benefit and provincial and territorial government can provide additional benefits and services to low-income families.

 Universal Canada Child Benefit (UCCB, 2006–2016)

 Following the 2006 Canadian federal election, the new conservative government led by Stephen Harper created the Universal Canada Child Benefit (UCCB), a new benefit of up to $1,200 annually for children under 6.
 Unlike other benefits, the UCCB is a taxable payment that is included in the recipient income.

 The Universal Child Care Benefit Act received royal assent on June 22, 2006, and the UCCB was paid for the first time in July 2006.

 In the 2010 Canadian federal budget the UCCB was made shareable between shared-custody parents, and in that instance the payment was evenly split between parents (each receiving $50 per month).
 The measure entered into force in July 2011.

 A significant expansion of the UCCB was announced in November 2014 in the Fall Fiscal Update: